 The Ratchet Mindset

-I was speaking with Jim Bergmann on the phone today about some of the new features and interfaces he’s working on for MeasureQuick and though I’ve been planning to write this article for some time my conversation with him is what really got me to sit down and write it.
+I was speaking with Jim Bergmann on the phone today about some of the new features and interfaces he's working on for MeasureQuick.
+Although I've been planning to write this article for some time, my conversation with him is what really got me to sit down and write it.

 Jim's mind and the progress he's made on MeasureQuick is an example of a progress ratchet at work.

-MeasureQuick is an accumulation of problem-solving knowledge over years and years of thinking and testing and calculation and recalculation and going back to the drawing board over and over again.
-In terms of a ratchet, Jim started in a really tight spot, without a lot of momentum where most people weren’t asking for what he was making.
+MeasureQuick is an accumulation of problem-solving knowledge over years and years of thinking, testing, calculation, recalculation, and going back to the drawing board over and over again.
+In terms of a ratchet, Jim started in a really tight spot, without a lot of momentum where most people weren't asking for what he was making.

 They often face problems.
-Sometimes there isn’t “room” to keep moving forward with the ratchet, but when you move back you lose no ground, you don’t concede defeat, you don’t allow progress to be lost even when you need to hit it from a new angle.
+Sometimes, there isn't “room” to keep moving forward with the ratchet, but when you move back, you lose no ground, you don't concede defeat, and you don't allow progress to be lost, even when you need to hit it from a new angle.

 I hear from so many people who feel trapped in their job or career.
 Many of them ask me what to do next, and sometimes I may have some advice.
 More often than not, that next step comes down to mindset and whether to think like a wrench or a ratchet.